 The tension grows as the sun goes down and the Penn Wood High School field erupts into the loudest, brightest and most spectacular fireworks display around.
 Family and friends sit on blankets or fill the bleachers and look skyward for a favorite color or design.
 Parents of very young infants or children sensitive to noise ofter choose to sit on the field across from the front of the high school.
 Everyone reacts with enthusiastic cheers as the rockets race up high and explode into a thousand lights.
 Lansdowne once again becomes the small town with the giant fireworks display!

-To keep our charming small town’s traditional Independence Day celebration a HUGE event, we depend entirely on donations from residents and local businesses, and take no government funds for this celebration that brings families together for fun and entertainment on July Fourth.
+To keep our charming small town’s traditional Independence Day celebration a HUGE event, we depend entirely on donations from residents and local businesses and occasional (<Hint!
+Red, White & Bluesey 2019) fundraisers.
+We take no government funds for this celebration that brings families together for fun and entertainment on July Fourth.

 To find out how you can get involved with one of Lansdowne’s oldest community organizations, call or email our President, Mary Kay Bowden at 610-733-4863 or firstname.lastname@example.org